maqsoftware/Simple-Class/INSTALL.md

 ## FAQs
 1. How can I resolve an error encountered after running the "setup.py" script while installing cocos?

-    > To resolve an error encountered after running the “setup.py” script while installing cocos, check to see whether you have Python 3 installed.
-Check whether you have Python 3 installed, uninstall it and try running setup.py again.
+    > To resolve an error encountered after running the “setup.py” script while installing cocos, check whether you have Python 3 installed.
+If you do have Python 3 installed, uninstall it and try running setup.py again.

 2. The application throws _keystore_ file not found error.
 How do I fix this?
 	> _keystore_ file is used to digitally sign an Android application and hence, it is not provided with the project.
 One must create their own _keystore_ file using the [Android KeyTool](https://developer.android.com/studio/publish/app-signing) which comes with the Android Studio in order to sign the APK.